David Jewett 1923 - 2020 - Obituary

 David F. Jewett, Jr.

-New Paltz - David F. Jewett, Jr. passed away peacefully after a short illness on August 15, 2020 in Chandler, AZ at the home of his middle daughter, surrounded by family.
-Born on August 31, 1923 in Newburgh, NY, David was the oldest of 2 sons to David F. Jewett, Sr. and Dorothy McKenna Jewett.
+David F. Jewett, Jr. passed away peacefully after a short illness on August 15, 2020 in Chandler, AZ at the home of his middle daughter, surrounded by family.
+Born on August 31, 1923 in Newburgh, NY, David was the oldest of two sons to David F. Jewett, Sr. and Dorothy McKenna Jewett.
 David graduated from New Paltz High School in 1941 with dreams of attending Clarkson University to study engineering to design automobiles.
-WWII changed everyone's dreams and he served his country working on his family's dairy farm helping to keep America fed.
+World War II changed everyone's dreams and he served his country working on his family's dairy farm helping to keep America fed.
 Dave became New Paltz's milkman delivering milk and cream to the front doors of homes in and around New Paltz.
-Throughout the years, Dave's passion for pre-WWII automobiles led him to own several 1938 Buick Special sedans and many "rag top" convertibles.
+Throughout the years, Dave's passion for pre-World War II automobiles led him to own several 1938 Buick Special sedans and many "rag top" convertibles.
 He was a General Motors customer his entire life and could tell you the make, model and year just by looking at the headlights.

 Dave served his community as a life member of the New Paltz Fire Department; including being their Chief in 1950.
 Prior to the New Paltz Rescue Squad formation, Dave drove the ambulance for the fire department.
 In the 1970's, he served as a Town Councilman and Police Commissioner.
 After moving to Sun Lakes, AZ in 1981, Dave joined the community's volunteer fire department, served on various HOA committees and was still an active member of the Architectural Committee, at the time of his death.
 Dave was a member of the New Paltz VFW, the Paltz Club, St. Joseph's Church, New Paltz, NY, St. Steven's Catholic Church, Sun Lakes, AZ, and the Valley of the Sun Buick Car Club.

-Trust and Open Space Institute's "Two Farms Project" to conserve the Jewett and Kholsa farms on Huguenot Street.
-The preservation of these two idyllic properties will allow future generations to enjoy their rural settings and views for years to come.

-Dave was predeceased by his parents, brother Warren F. Jewett, wife Mary "Mac" Jewett, and cousins John "Jack" and William "Bill" McKenna.
+Dave was predeceased by his parents; brother, Warren F. Jewett; wife, Mary "Mac" Jewett; and cousins, John "Jack" and William "Bill" McKenna.
 He leaves behind many great friends, including Bill and Nettie Dingler, and Lou and Linda Martin of Sun Lakes, AZ and Joyce Mennit and Jeff Hershey of Boulder, CO.
-A Celebration of Dave's life will be held at Copland-Hammerl Funeral Home on Saturday August 22, 2020 from 11:00 a.m. -2:00 p.m.
-At 1:00 p.m. there will be a time for sharing reflections and memories on Dave's long and wonderful life.
+A Celebration of Dave's life will be held at Copland-Hammerl Funeral Home on Saturday, August 22, 2020 from 11 a.m. to 2 p.m.
+At 1 p.m. there will be a time for sharing reflections and memories on Dave's long and wonderful life.
 A funeral service will be held at a future date at St. Steven's Church in Sun Lakes.
 In lieu of flowers, donations may be made to the NY State Firemen's Home in Hudson, NY (firemenshome@fasny.com) or the Wallkill Valley Land Trust, New Paltz, NY.